soeirosantos/vault-gcp-backend-terraform/README.md

 In this particular case, we are configuring a `roleset` that allows the service account keys generated by Vault to manage GKE resources.
-This is a typical scenario where you have you service account configured in one or multiple CI/CD pipelines to manage your cluster and deploy your applications.
+This is a typical scenario where you have you service account configured in the CI/CD pipelines to manage your cluster and deploy your applications.

-Just run a `terraform apply` and if everything looks fine confirm and apply it.
+Just run a `terraform apply` and if everything looks fine, confirm and apply it.

-To test if it working fine we use the Vault CLI to generate a service account key.
+To test if it is working fine we use the Vault CLI to generate a service account key.

 ```bash
 $ vault read gcp-broker/your-project-name-gcp-secret/key/gke-admin